The International Arbitration Review: Italy

 i Local institutions

-There are two main international arbitration institutions in Italy: the Italian Association for Arbitration (AIA)4 and the Chamber of Arbitration of Milan (CAM).5 They are internationally recognised as Italy's principal players for institutional arbitration.
+The main international arbitration institution in Italy is the Chamber of Arbitration of Milan (CAM).4 It is internationally recognised as Italy's principal player for institutional arbitration.

 CAM is a branch of the Chamber of Commerce of Milan and was established in 1985 to provide arbitration services.
 Through Law No. 580 of 1993, regulatory market functions were attributed by law to the chambers of commerce and, as a result, CAM gained a further boost as an alternative dispute resolution (ADR) provider.
 In 1996, mediation services were introduced, and CAM now provides an array of ADR services and tools that are tailored to specific types of dispute and to the needs of the parties involved.